DataDog/datadog-ci/src/commands/react-native/README.md

 rm -rf $TEMP_DIR
 ```

-Successful output should look like this:
+A successful output should look like this:

 ```bash
 Starting upload.